alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 [Consolidated list of financial sanctions targets](http://hmt-sanctions.s3.amazonaws.com/sanctionsconlist.xls) (PDF, 2.9MB)
 [Guide to using the consolidated list of financial sanctions targets](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/292095/fin_sanc_consolidated_list_format_guide.pdf) (PDF, 162KB)

-## What you must do

-If a person or organisation is on the consolidated list of financial sanctions targets you must [get a licence from HM Treasury](/guide/doing-business-financial-sanctions/apply-licence.html) to deal with them in a way that gives them a significant financial benefit.

-For example:

-- making funds or resources available to them directly (eg by buying something from them, employing them, giving them a gift or loan or repaying a loan from them)
-- making funds or resources available to them indirectly (eg by making a payment to an organisation that’s controlled by them)

-‘Resources’ can mean anything with a potential value, not just cash or investments.

-## Asset freezes

-If a person or organisation is on the consolidated list it means they have had their assets frozen.
-This means you must [get a licence from HM Treasury](/guide/doing-business-financial-sanctions/apply-licence.html) to:

-give them access to assets you’re holding on their behalf (eg letting them withdraw money from a bank account) buy, sell or deal with assets that belong to them, or are held or controlled by them

-There are [additional requirements](/guide/doing-business-financial-sanctions/providing-financial-services.html) about providing financial services to someone who is subject to financial sanctions.

-%It’s a criminal offence not to get a licence.%

 ## If you find out someone you’re dealing with is subject to financial sanctions

 If you find out that someone you’re dealing with is subject to financial sanctions, you must immediately: